 While there’s little risk of developing a physical dependence on psychedelic mushrooms, the brain nonetheless develops a tolerance to the drug’s effects at a fast rate.
 This means, a person must keep taking larger doses in order to experience the drug’s desired effects.
 This practice in and of itself can be dangerous considering how psychedelic mushrooms interfere with brain and body functioning.
 Once physical or psychological problems start to develop, it may be time to consider getting treatment help.

-If you or someone you know uses psychedelic mushrooms and have more questions about how this drug works, please feel free to call our toll-free helpline at 800-609-2774 to speak with one of our phone counselors.
+If you or someone you know uses psychedelic mushrooms and have more questions about how this drug works, please feel free to call our toll-free helpline at 800-609-2774 (Who Answers?) to speak with one of our phone counselors.